High Peak Buses

 High Peak Buses Limited is a bus company based in Dove Holes, Derbyshire, formed in 2012.
 It operates a mixture of local and long-distance commercial and subsidised public bus services in and around the Borough of High Peak, after which it is named.
+Services in the Alfreton and Matlock areas are operated under the Hulleys brand.

 History

-In April 2012 Centrebus and Wellglade Group entered a 50/50 joint venture.
+In April 2012, Centrebus and Wellglade Group entered a 50/50 joint venture.
 This saw Bowers Coaches and Trentbarton's Buxton operations combined based at the latter's Dove Holes depot.

 Services

-High Peak operates all services previously run by Bowers Coaches and the Buxton depot of Trent Barton, including:
+High Peak operates all services previously run by Bowers Coaches and the Buxton depot of Trentbarton, including: